bextdev797/BCanvas/README.md

-# BCanvas
+## BCanvas

-BCanvas is a custom canvas extension that makes art using "Bees"
+An App Inventor 2 extension created using Rush.